picoxr/RTCSyncDemo/README.md

 ​	![screenshot](https://github.com/picoxr/RTCSyncDemo/blob/main/Assets/Screenshot/screenshot%201.jpg)

 Here is the instruction of RTC demo:
+- **Note: **
+1. In order to test the Platform SDK you will need an AppID after creating a game on our Developer portal
+2. Use the AppID in the PXR_SDK->PlatformSetting->User Entitlement Check
+3. Enable Entitlement Check Simulation
+4. Add your Device Serial Number(Found in Headset under Settings->General->About->Device Serial Number)
+5. Build the project to your headset to test since it will require your logged in Pico Account for the Login step

 - **Login：** click to initialize the Pico platform SDK, initialize the RTC engine and login user account.